terra-campaigns/arrival/campaign/part02/chap012.md

 - **Dannamore** and entrance to Holzander, in a desert thunderstorm
 	- Anaks (who can be partnered with) and elemental
 	- Flee combat to within the castle

+Dark gift Ravenloft?
+A dwarf wants to have the kimbarak glauntets
+Dwarf connection with the legacy
+Kimbarak's demise secrets

 ## Information pool